-For fans of architecture, these havens of classic style are also worth seeing for their gorgeous buildings, most dating to the early 20th century, or "Belle Epoque" era.
+For fans of architecture, these emporiums of classic style are also worth seeing for their gorgeous buildings, most dating to the early 20th century, or "Belle Epoque" era.
 Elaborate steel and glass cupolas, gilded details and vast, glamorous galleries: what better way to experience the throwback charms of old Paris than by taking a whirl at one of these hallowed spots in the French capital?
-Even better -- some of them even afford panoramic views over... the whole city.
+Even better -- some of them even afford panoramic views over the whole city.
 Let yourself get lost in the old-world glamor of Paris circa 1900.

 If you're after good food and wine rather than clothes, Lafayette Gourmet is a vast food hall where you can stock up on fine gourmet items as well as indulge in a delicious lunch or sweet treat.

 Looking for a gastronomic experience before or after browsing the main store?
-Foodies, take note: the gourmet market at Le Bon Marche, called La Grande Epicerie, stocks thousands of delicacies from around the globe.
+Foodies, take note: the gourmet market at Le Bon Marche called La Grande Epicerie, stocks thousands of delicacies from around the globe.
 Its cheese, meat and produce section is considered one of the city's best, too.
 Stop here to fill your suitcase with delicious items before your plane or train ride home-- they also stock first-rate chocolate and sweets.

-Situated in the bustling heart of Paris and right across the street from Paris City Hall or "Hotel de Ville" looms BHV, perhaps the modest cousin of the classic Paris department stores.
+Situated in the bustling heart of Paris and right across the street from Paris City Hall or "Hotel de Ville" looms BVH, perhaps the modest cousin of the classic Paris department stores.
 It's slightly more accessible, from a budgetary standpoint, than the high-fashion-oriented Galeries Lafayette or Bon Marche, and shades less touristy, too.

 "Real" Parisians head here when they're missing a part to fix a shower head, want to browse the oh-so-kitschy pet accessories shop, or find deals on edgy urban wear during the "soldes" or annual sales in Paris.
 When you want to pass for a local just enjoying a weekend stroll at the city's favorite "Bazaar", head here.

 With the Paris flagship on the same block as Galeries Lafayette in the 9th arrondissement's Haussmann/Grands Magasins district, Au Printemps is yet another sumptuously designed store that hails from the mid-19th century.
 Especially recommended is the rooftop bar, with its fantastic panoramic views.
-Like its nearby rival, Printemps also puts on quite a show for the holiday season: I'd recommend visiting both adjoining stores during the Christmas/Hanukkah season to take in the lights and sparkling, festive window scenes.
+Go in the spring or summer when it's nice and warm, enjoy a drink, and take in the city from high up on the roof.